Thursday, August 18, 2011

 1) The story has been set in a town in England.

 Q4.
 Now look at Chapter 1 of ' To kill a mockingbird'.
-Identify the setting of the
+Identify the setting of the novel in this chapter.
+Do you get clues about the story that follows from the setting?

 The story was set in Maycomb, Alabama, USA, in the early 20th Century.
 Maycomb was an old fashioned town in Alabama, a southern state in the USA.
 The setting gives us a rough idea that the book was probably about prejudice that was taking place in the town.
 One of the examples was that Boo Radley that was being described as the town freak.